 The LaRC design was favored by NASA Headquarters and is relatively well documented.
 Neither can be said for JSC's design.

-The most dramatic changes were, however, reserved for the Evolved Shuttle's crew compartment.
+The most dramatic changes would, however, be reserved for the Evolved Shuttle crew compartment.
 JSC engineers designed it so that it could separate from the Evolved Shuttle in the event of catastrophic failure and operate as an independent spacecraft.
 Canard winglets meant to improve the Evolved Shuttle's aerodynamic characteristics would separate with the crew compartment and become its wings.

 JSC gave no timeline for the evolution of Shuttle to Evolved Shuttle.
 If, however, JSC's Shuttle II was to become operational in the same timeframe as LaRC's Shuttle II (the early 21st century), then one may assume that the Evolved Shuttle would have made its debut in the 1990s.

 |Shuttle II ready for a tow to its launch pad.
 A round panel covering an extendable docking adapter is visible just above the American flag on the fuselage.
 Image credit: NASA.